-Jeanne & Peter Lougheed Performing Arts Centre is a unique performing arts venue located on the beautiful, historic University of Alberta’s’ Augustana Campus in the heart of the province.
+The Jeanne & Peter Lougheed Performing Arts Centre is a unique performing arts venue located on the beautiful, historic University of Alberta’s’ Augustana Campus in Camrose, AB, also known as The Rose City.

-The facility was built through the collaborative efforts of the City of Camrose and the University of Alberta.
-It was conceived of as a performance space to celebrate our cultural achievements and provide access to the performing arts for the community.
+The building was designed and constructed through the collaborative efforts of the City of Camrose and the University of Alberta.
+The Lougheed Centre was conceived of as a performance space to celebrate our cultural achievements and provide Camrose and area residents access to the performing arts.

-The overall design for the building included a great deal of attention not only to what the community was envisioning for the space but also towards sustainability for the future.
-The theatre is home to the largest integrated photovoltaic array (solar panels), which blanket the entire 70’ fly-tower, including the North face, and is the first theatre in North America to use entirely LED lighting, including the stage lights, on the interior and exterior of the building.
-For details about other green features of the building.
+The overall design for the building included a great deal of attention, not only to what the community envisioned for the space, but also towards sustainability for the future.
+The Lougheed Centre is home to the largest integrated photovoltaic array (solar panels), which blanket the entire 70-foot fly-tower, including the north face, and is the first theatre in North America to use entirely LED lighting, including the stage lights, on the interior and exterior of the building.

 Built to accommodate performances and events; big or small